 The Student Housing Service maintains a registry of available offcampus housing advertised by private landlords and by students seeking others to room with them.
-The registry of housing ads is available to students in the Student Housing Office, as well as on the web.
-Students search the ads in the registry as they would the classified section of a newspaper, locating accommodation to meet their needs.
+The registry is available in the Student Housing Office, as well as on the web.
 There is a wide range of resource material and services available.
 Bring your TCard or letter of acceptance in order to access the Service.
 Students are advised to meet with the landlord and inspect the premises before entering any agreement.